projectcalico/calico/security/adopt-zero-trust.md

 Follow the instructions to [Enable application layer policy[Enable application layer policy]({{site.baseurl}}/security/app-layer-policy).

-The instructions include a “demo” install of Istio for quickly testing out functionality.
+The instructions include a "demo" install of Istio for quickly testing out functionality.
 For a production installation to support a Zero Trust Network, you should instead follow the official Istio install instructions.
 Be sure to enable mutually authenticated TLS (mTLS) in your install options by setting **global.mtls.enabled to true**.

 #### Establish workload identity by using Service Accounts